You’re the Executor. What’s Next?

 Who Can Help Oversee the Process?

 There are attorneys who specialize in probating estates that you can hire, but their hourly charges can add up quickly.
 Trust companies can also be hired to help handle the process.
-For clients of Smith & Howard Wealth Management, our financial planners and client specialists work closely with your executors to make sure they understand their obligations and the steps to take.
+For clients of Smith and Howard Wealth Management, our financial planners and client specialists work closely with your executors to make sure they understand their obligations and the steps to take.
 If you want to speak with our financial planners about your estate plan and having your executor prepared and positioned to handle your estate, please reach out to Jeff Brandon or Michael Mueller to schedule a phone call.

 Subscribe to our newsletter to get inside access to timely news, trends and insights from Smith and Howard Wealth Management.